 Depending the method chosen, users will get different results.
 The Cortext Geocoding engine is not only able to geocode your addresses (longitude and latitude coordinates), but also enrich your corpus with three new variables that can be used in other CorText scripts:

 - geo_city: name of the city, chosen between locality name, localadmin name, and neighbourhood;

 - geo_region: region name identified by the hierarchy or identified directly in the address if it was the only information associated with the country name.
 Regional layer is feed with different geographic elements that rely on the administrative divisions of the country (e.g. state in US, department in France, prefecture in Japan);

 Example of application

-- Geocoding of all addresses from documents on the 3D printing field published between 2001 and 2015, with “Filtering organisation names” method;
+- Geocoding of all addresses from documents (addresses of authors), with “Filtering organisation names” method;

 - Lexical extraction of textual information (top 150 keywords, without monograms);

 - Clustering of extracted terms with distributional algorithm (Terms – Terms, with Top 100 keywords);

 - Clustering of geocoded cities (geo_city – geo_city, top 100, raw, Top 3 neighbours), with a 3rd variable to tag clusters (the name of the semantic clusters: PC_Terms_Terms and chi2 measure to tag clusters) with the top 2 labels for the tagging variable (Number of labels to show for each cluster);